yashrawat458/In-VRQs/Arguments/Arguments.md

 > [!NOTE] No significant difference in presence for inVR and outVRQs but the answers are consistent for inVRQs
 >  Schwind et al. - [[Using presence questionnaires in virtual reality]] investigated the effect of filling out a questionnaire directly in VR.
 They replicated their lab in VR and asked participants to fill out presence questionnaires in physical reality and in VR after exposing participants to a VE at varying degrees of realism.
 Schwind et al. could not find significant differences of presence between the 2 questionnaire modalities.
 However, the data revealed a lower variance and, thus, higher consistency of the data when the questions were answered in VR.
+>
+> ---
+>  However, our data show no differences in consistency and we cannot confirm their findings of lower variances of presence when surveying in VR
 >  > from [[(R) Examining Design Choices of Questionnaires in VR User Studies]]

 > [!NOTE] Users verbally agreeing to inVRQs